H1d3r/CS-EXTC2-ICMP/README.md

 - [ ] Response esceeds 128bytes... is 132.
 I wonder if the tag is getting included in there and being sent back to the TeamServer.

+    [X] Follow up, data is getting *to* the beacon, just not out from it. -> fixed, issue with reading from pipe and null terms.

+New problem: Large commands (ex `ls C:\Windows\System32`) do not work.
+Lkely to data output being too big.
+Not end of the world... but something to note.

 ---
 # ICMP C2 Protocol Overview